KIT-CMS/CROWN/docs/sphinx_source/create_nanoaod.rst

 How to generate the files used for testing
 ==========================================

-We use self-generated NanoAOD samples for testing, which can be produced with the open source [CMSSW](https://github.com/cms-sw/cmssw) framework.
-The following script generates a file from scratch using [fast simulation](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideFastSimulationExamples).
+We use self-generated NanoAOD samples for testing, which can be produced with the open source CMSSW framework (see https://github.com/cms-sw/cmssw).
+The following script generates a file from scratch using fast simulation (see https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideFastSimulationExamples).

-The used files are hosted in the repository [CROWNTestingSamples](https://github.com/KIT-CMS/CROWNTestingSamples).
+The used files are hosted in the repository https://github.com/KIT-CMS/CROWNTestingSamples.

 It should be noted that these files must be used solely for testing purposes and do not contain any useful information for physics analysis.